Commonwealth Bank of Australia Shareholder

 IMF Bentham Limited is funding a shareholder class action against the Commonwealth Bank of Australia (ASX:CBA) (CBA) in respect of an alleged failure to keep shareholders properly informed regarding its non-compliance with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act) during the period from 1 July 2015 to 3 August 2017 (inclusive) (Relevant Period).

 The class action was filed on 9 October 2017 by Maurice Blackburn Lawyers on behalf of all shareholders affected by the non-disclosure by CBA.

-CBA shareholders who acquired CBA shares during the Relevant Period (from 1 July 2015 to 3 August 2017) and held some or all of those shares until 1pm AEST on 3 August 2017, are invited to register their claim with IMF.
+CBA shareholders who acquired CBA shares during the Relevant Period (from 1 July 2015 to 3 August 2017) and held some or all of those shares until 1pm AEST on 3 August 2017, are invited to enter into a Funding Agreement with IMF.